kait-al/Microbiome_SOPs/Amplicon_SOPs/trimming_counts_tables.md

 ```
 ---

-Although these filtering steps were all separately performed on d.freq and d.s, you could compound any of these filtering steps together.

 ***Important***: As soon as you remove samples (or select a subset of samples), you are removing SV read counts.
 Therefore, the previous filters will no longer apply and you should re-filter.
 A 1% abundance filter from all samples is not the same as a 1% abundance filter on a subset of samples because the counts are different (the sample subset might not contain any of SV#X even though SV#X passed the 1% filter in the original dataset)!

 ---
 ## Final steps

-When you're done, if you want to put your taxonomy info back in:
+To put your taxonomy info back into a new column in your filtered df:
 ```r
 d.3$tax.vector = d$tax.vector[match(rownames(d.3), rownames(d))]
 ```